Self-Love with Abhyanga: Ayurvedic Massage

 4. Apply oil to the crown of the head, the ears, and the face.

-You’ll read in different sources the best place to start applying the oil based on one’s constitution.
+You’ll read in different sources that the best place to start applying the oil is based on one’s constitution.

 The most important thing in Ayurvedic massage is to get the oil onto your body, so if choosing a pattern is confusing to you, start wherever your intuition leads you.